Cryptoc1/hiroshima/README.md

 ### TODO
 * create one interactive interface to all spammers
-* add server stuff to git
+* add mechanize installation to install.sh
-* create installation script

 ### Dependencies:
 * Mechanize